SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/cli.md

 ## Purpose
 The CLI script acts as the interface between the user and our mapping scripts.
-It is the sole entry point to the program, however, if another interface was needed to replace it, it could.
+It is the sole entry point to the program, however, the mapping scripts are entirely independant of this script.
 ## Functionality
-CLI does not contain any functionality other than accepting user input and executing mapping scripts accordingly.
-It should not be opening files, running a binary, etc.
+The CLI does not contain any functionality other than accepting command line input and executing mapping scripts accordingly.

-It can optionally accept an alternative configuration file, but defaults to using scripts/config/mapper.conf

-It also constructs a GroupOutputWriter, providing console and/or file output.
+Currently, it is responsible for creating a GroupOutputWriter, adding OutputWriter(s) depending on the flags.

+## Flags

+### Help (-h, --help)
+Display information about the usage of the script and exit.

+### Config Path (-c, --config_path)
+Override the path to the testing module's configuration file.
+(This functionality will be removed in a future update, since it is not useful in context and the configuration system is being refactored to handle the more modular structure of the mapping scripts.)

+### Store (-s, --store)
+Store the output of each SampleGroup in a csv file, inside the output directory (typically mapping_output/).

+### Quiet (-q, --quiet)
+Prevents the script from printing any console output.